CodeYellowBV/backbone-crux/README.md

 ## Changelog

+### 2.0.9
+- Refactored bindPlugins to plugins attribute.

 ### 2.0.8
 - Added patch for ItemView to add bindPlugins and addPlugin.
 In bindPlugin you can bootstrap plugins which are bound once after render and unbound after destroy.